Accommodation and services

 Find out where to stay on our digital maps at www.visitpargas.fi/outdoor

 Tourist information offices can provide more information.

 - Route descriptions, ferry timetables and places to stay are linked from the digital maps

 - Luggage transfer is available between Turku and Korppoo.
 Timetables and prices 2020 www.carfield.fi

 Some accommodation providers also offer luggage transfer to or from their accommodation upon request, Maarit B&B Parainen

 - Visit Turku

 Make sure that your accommodation is located along your itinerary.
 The aforementioned websites offer hospitality services close to the route.
 We recommend you reserve accommodation in advance and verify that there is free accommodation available at your destination especially during busy periods and vacation season.
 Outside travel season it is worth making sure that accommodation services are open for business.

 Grocery stores are mainly situated in central residential areas and villages.
 Smaller shops or kiosks can be found close to ferries.
 Grocery shopping should be planned well in advance.
-Most shuttle boats also offer small snacks.
+Most ferries on longer journeys offer small snacks or even meals.

 Pharmacy services are available in Turku, Kaarina, Pargas, Nagu and Korpo.
 In Åland there are pharmacies in Mariehamn, but Medicinskåp sell medicine also in Kökar, Sottunga and Lumparland.
 Along the St. Olav Waterway in Sweden, you can find a pharmacy in Grisslehamn (Medicinskåp in the ICA store), Östhammar and Öregrund.